 “We are looking at people who want to rebuild their homes and lives and remove their dependency on others.”

 The Ivano-Frankivsk and Kyiv-City Rotary Clubs, along with Ukraine District 2232, have partnered with the local UA Dream Fund to start rebuilding the village.

-These modular homes will be given to families for their free of charge use until the restoration of permanent housing, with Rotary members in Ukraine set to help with site clearance and installations.
+These modular homes, which can accommodate up to 2 adults and 2 children, will be given for their free of charge use until the restoration of permanent housing, with Rotary members in Ukraine set to help with site clearance and installations.

 However, the window of opportunity to raise these funds is narrow.

 Each temporary home, complete with essentials such as a fridge, beds, heaters and tables, will cost £12,500 (US$12,500 or €12,500) and this price is fixed until the end of the calendar year.

 How can you help?

 We wish to encourage all Rotarians to get involved with this recovery project in whatever way they can so that Moshchun village can stand as a symbol of hope for those displaced by war.